miracl/amcl/rust/readme.txt

 In the rom32.rs/rom64.rs file you must provide the curve constants.
 Several examples are provided there, if you are willing to use one of these.

+To help generate the ROM constants for your own curve some MIRACL helper programs are included.
+The programs bngen.cpp and blsgen.cpp generate ROM data for a BN and BLS pairing friendly curves, and the program ecgen.cpp generates ROM data for regular EC curves.

+The MIRACL based program check.cpp helps choose the best number base for big number representation, given the word-length and the size of the modulus.

+The program bigtobig.cpp converts a big number to the AMCL BIG format.

 For a quick jumpstart:-

 Copy rom32.rs to rom.rs for a 32-bit build